 Kurt Zisa has two phases: a combat phase, during which he uses whirling blade attacks and disables magic, and a magic phase, during which he casts magic and is only vulnerable to magic.
 To make matters worse, he is only truly vulnerable in between phases.
 To clear the combat phase, you have to attack these glowing orbs he carries in two of his many redundant hands.
 Thankfully they drop HP orbs when destroyed, like a start-of-game boss.
 To clear the Magic Phase, just do damage with spells – it’s hard to say whether to go with Thundaga or rapid-fire Firaga, because neither seems ideal.
 You can smack his magic shield with your keyblade for MP orbs, but there aren’t many.

 The fight with Kurt Zisa is a matter of pattern recognition.
 He hits too hard for you to let him get away with it.
 Dodge, or he will treat you like a toy caught in a lawn mower.
-The only other thing you can do is bring a balanced Keyblade (again, Ultima is best), pack items, keep Tinker Bell active, and try to cast Aeroga before he starts his combat phase.
+The only other thing you can do is bring a balanced Keyblade (again, Ultima is best), pack items, keep Tinker Bell active, and try to cast Aeroga just before he starts his combat phase so it will last as long as possible.
 Good luck, I’ve taught you all I know!